ysyk2021/the-art-of-interviewing-techniques-for-conducting-effective-interviews-and-selecting/src/chapter-9-1.md

-# Strategies for Successful Onboarding of New Hires

 In this chapter, we will explore strategies for successful onboarding of new hires.
 Effective onboarding plays a crucial role in helping new employees integrate into the organization, become productive quickly, and feel supported in their new roles.
 By following these techniques, organizations can ensure a smooth transition for new hires and set the foundation for long-term success.